xkhainguyen/xkhainguyen.github.io/_projects/tinympc.md

 Side-story:

-- I experimented with various methods and started with augmented Lagrangian (AL) with linear-quadratic regulator (LQR), which can also handle nonlinear dynamics ([repo](https://github.com/RoboticExplorationLab/TinyMPC-AL)).
-The report for Optimal Control and RL class is [here](/assets/pdf/OCRL_Final_Report.pdf).
+- We started from our Optimal Control & Reinforcement Learning class [project](/projects/OCRL_project).
+I experimented with various methods and started with augmented Lagrangian (AL) with linear-quadratic regulator (LQR), which can also handle nonlinear dynamics [[repo]](https://github.com/RoboticExplorationLab/TinyMPC-AL).
 However, we found these methods to be too slow.
 We switched to the alternating method of multipliers (ADMM) and are seeing promising results on hardware.

 - I did a perching demo with TinyMPC here just for fun.
 It crashed since I didn't use any sticking mechanism.